Between the Buried and Me: Automata and Sumerian Records (2018–2019)

-Postponed 20th anniversary tour and Colors II (2020–present)
+Postponed 20th anniversary tour and Colors II (2020–2024)

 In spring 2020, the band was set to headline a 20th anniversary tour across North America, with the first set composed of songs spanning their career and the second set being The Great Misdirect performed in its entirety.
 Due to the COVID-19 pandemic, the band postponed the tour until it was safe to tour again.
 The tour was rebranded as a 21st anniversary tour in 2021 and kicked off in Atlanta on August 3 of that year.

 The band revealed on November 16, 2020, that they have been writing their upcoming tenth studio album and are recording it for a scheduled release sometime in 2021.

 On June 24, 2021, the band announced the release of their new album Colors II (follow-up to 2007's Colors) through SiriusXM's Liquid Metal channel.
 The album was released on August 20, 2021.
 The album's first single, "Fix the Error", was released online on June 25, 2021, along with a music video on July 7.

+The band announced in March 2023 a North American tour from June to July, in which they performed The Parallax II: Future Sequence in its entirety.
+Following sexual assault allegations, it was the second tour without Dustie Waring.
+His position was filled by Tristan Auman of Sometime in February from Charlotte, North Carolina.
+Waring had sat out on their previous Island in Limbo tour in Europe due to back issues, but later performed at a festival in September 2023 along with the band following the allegations.
+Waring was dropped once again on their following tour in which they performed Colors and Colors II across two nights in each city.
+The band is currently being threatened by Waring and his lawyer, stating the band will be sued following Waring's removal from the past two tours, as well as the band attempting to fire him.

+The Blue Nowhere (2025–present)

+Between the Buried and Me announced a 2025 US tour entitled "Comalaska", which featured the band playing Coma Ecliptic and Alaska in full every night, celebrating both albums' 10th and 20th anniversaries respectively, with support from Protest the Hero.
+Additionally, they announced a European summer tour playing Colors in its entirety.
+On June 12, 2025, the band announced their next studio album, The Blue Nowhere, coinciding with the release of the album's first single, "Things We Tell Ourselves In The Dark".
+The album released on September 12, 2025, and is the bands first release without Dustie Waring since their 2005 album, Alaska, and their first release to be recorded with only four members, Paul Waggoner recording all guitar tracks in place of Waring.
+It would also be their first release after signing with Inside Out Music.